-The Star Illusion: High School Choice, Peer Quality and Value-Added.
+The Star Illusion: High School Choices, Peer Quality and Value-Added

-Abstract: Whether and what information on school quality influences parents' school choices is important to understanding whether and how school market competition affects students' academic outcomes.
-In the setting of elite public high schools in a Chinese province, I show that rather than overall performance measures of the entire graduating cohort, parents of prospective students at all ability levels care about performance at the extreme right tail: the number of "star" graduates who enter top universities, although it is largely random and not informative of the value-added received by students on average.
+Abstract: Whether and what information about school quality influences parents' school choices is important to understanding whether and how school market competition affects students' academic outcomes.
+In the setting of elite public high schools in a Chinese province, I show that rather than overall performance measures of the entire graduating cohort, parents of prospective students across the entire ability distribution care about school performance in test results at the extreme right tail: the number of "star" graduates who enter top universities, although it is largely random and not informative of the value-added received by students on average.
 Star-productive schools therefore attract students of better quality.
-However, the influence of consequent higher peer quality on the value-added a student receives is heterogeneous and increasing in the student's own ability: positive for high achieving students and negative for those at the bottom.
-This implies that at least the parents of low achieving students are irrational in over-responding to the star information in their school choices.
+However, using the number of star graduates as an instrument, I show that average peer quality in a school has heterogeneous influence on the value-added its students receive, which increases in the students' own ability: positive for the high-achieving students are irrational in over-responding to the stars signal in their school choices.